Skip to main content

 Public comment on the draft zoning ordinance text was taken from April 6, 2022 to October 7, 2024.
 The Planning and Zoning Commission unanimously recommended approval of the map and text to the Tuscaloosa City Council on October 30, 2024.
+On December 17, 2024, City Council unanimously adopted the new Ordinance, effective January 1, 2025.

 Previous Meetings